icyphox/site/pages/blog/k8s-at-home.md

 Storage on bare metal is always a pain in the wrong place.
 Longhorn is pretty refreshing, as it literally just works.
-Point it to your block volumes, setup a `StorageClass`, and just like that -- automagic PV(C) provisioning.
+Point it to your block volumes, setup a `StorageClass`, and just like that -- automagic PV/C provisioning.
 Adding block volumes can be done via the UI, accessed by portforwarding the service: